This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Book Next Year’s Event (save $$$)

-As a result, if you are pretty sure that you will attend the following you, you can save some real money by booking next year’s event straight away.
+As a result, if you are free to attend the following, you can save some real money by booking next year’s event straight away.

 Often, conference organizers will have a super early bird special if you buy next year’s conference ticket on the spot.
 If you can wing this, I’d highly recommend budgeting for this at the time.
 Most conferences will allow you to transfer your ticket.